Alaska mural with polar bear and night sky backdrop

 Fast forward 15 years to December 1, 2022.
 I stumbled upon a photo of a brown bear online, which made me wonder about going back to Brooks Lodge.
 Due to high demand, they now use a lottery system.
 Coincidentally, the lottery for 2022 opened that very day for travel in 2024.
 If you’re aiming for peak season, there’s a strict three-night limit on bookings.
 It was a long shot, but we each entered the lottery just in case.

-While we were quarantined in our cabin in Antarctica, Andy got the golden ticket—he was selected!
+While we were quarantined in our cabin in Antarctica, Andy got the golden ticket—of the 3649 entries, his was selected!
 We had just days to decide and pay, so naturally, we jumped on it.

 Travelling 24 Hours for Three Days?